zixiaohuang9874/Trash-Obj-Recognition/README.md

-# Image Recognition of Trash Objects                                                                                                            ![image
+# Image Recognition of Trash Objects